Considering Type 1 Diabetes As A Prolonged Fight-Or-Flight Response

 I think, before I go on, I need to make it clear what I mean by ‘trauma’.
 I like to use Bessel van der Kolk’s definition of trauma as being any ‘inescapable stressful event that overwhelms [the individual’s] existing coping mechanisms’ [1].
 Sounds like moments in life with diabetes to me!
 For the purposes of this discussion, trauma can include both the huge, life-altering experiences of war or natural disasters, as well as the smaller, insidious traumas of neglect or the loss of a loved one or potentially the daily infractions against the body of medical interventions, such as those used for Type 1 Diabetes.

-Can Trauma be The (Ongoing) Cause of Type 1 Diabetes?
+Can Trauma Be The (Ongoing) Cause of Type 1 Diabetes?

 I am starting to wonder whether Type 1 Diabetes may be the result of a triggered fight-or-flight response that has never reset itself.
 This triggered response would switch off insulin production and raise blood sugar levels to facilitate escape or a fight.
 However, if the body then does not realise or learn that it is now safe again, this fight/flight response will just continue and Type 1 Diabetes occurs.
 So could Type 1 Diabetes in fact be an ongoing trauma response for a trauma that has never been fully processed?